MarkStrendin/FrenziedRegenerationHelper/Readme.md

 # FrenziedRegenerationHelper
+## Note regarding future development of this addon
+Since World of Warcraft patch 8.0.1, Frenzied Regeneration no longer works this way, and so this addon is no longer useful (and very likely will not even work).
+Since it's no longer useful, I will no longer be updating it.
+Should Frenzied Regeneration's mechanics return to this one day, I will resume development.

 ## What is this?

 FrenziedRegenerationHelper is a small UI addon for World of Warcraft, which displays approximately how much health Frenzied Regeneration will heal for.